nnyyxxxx/banana/README.md

 in the `monocle` layout while in the `master&stack` layout it will simply focus the next window in the direction.

+For cycling between layouts on the fly use `cycle_layouts` it will cycle between the available layouts, this will be overriden on config reload depending on if a different layout is specified in your config.

 ## compositing

 By default banana doesn't have rounded corners, opacity, animations, and all of that junk